rhsgsa/hybrid-cloud-coolstore/caddy/README.md

 	*   Set `DNS_DOMAIN` to your DNS domain name
 	*   Set `DOMAIN_1`, `DOMAIN_2`, and `DOMAIN_3` to each managed cluster's OpenShift router wildcard domain name (e.g. `apps.my-domain.com`)

-01. Deploy Caddy to the `caddy` namespace
+01. Deploy Caddy to the `caddy` namespace - note that the StatefulSet is set to `0` replicas initially

 		oc apply -f caddy-openshift.yaml